Do kefir’s pro-immunity benefits live up to the hype?

 The bacteria in kefir produce a structural sugar called kefiran.

-The beneficial yeast in kefir — like Kluyveromyces marxianus and Saccaromyces — are able to shut down inflammation in the intestinal tract.13
+The beneficial yeast in kefir — like Kluyveromyces marxianus and Saccaromyces — may help shut down inflammation in the intestinal tract.11

-Likewise, the good bacteria in kefir have the ability to detoxify poisons that are known to cause cancer.14 One study published in 2011 showed that kefir may reduce damage to the DNA in colon cells — reducing the risk of colorectal cancer.15 Another study found that kefir can trigger cancer cells in the stomach to self-destruct.16
+- One study published in 2011 showed that kefir may reduce damage to the DNA in colon cells — reducing the risk of colorectal cancer.13

 Unfortunately, not all bacteria and yeast are beneficial.